 We all have different ways of handling conflict.
 Some of us thrive on confrontation; others turn heel when things get heated.
 And then there are the passive-aggressive types.
 Big blowouts can leave behind tears and hurt feelings, but frequent bickering can be just as destructive.
 “Couples get into a repetitive loop,” says Ross.
 “It’s the same argument over and over.”

 An argument is not in and of itself a bad thing; rather, it’s the way people handle the conflict that can make it unhealthy, Woodsfellow explains.
 Put another way: It’s not necessarily what you say but how you say it.
 “It could be criticism or complaints, jabs or unkind words, or verbal abuse, like name-calling or yelling,” he says.

 Couples therapy teaches you how to diffuse disagreements in a healthy way — reasonably and respectfully.
 Woodsfellow says that how the conversation begins is crucial.
 So instead of throwing out something inflammatory like, “Why did you do this?” try a more encouraging tone, such as, “Help me to understand why you feel this way.”
-Swap pronouns, trading “you” (as in, You always do this), which puts the other person in a defense mode, for the first person (I feel like you're not hearing what I'm saying).
+Swap pronouns, trading “you” (as in, You always do this), which puts the other person on the defensive, for the first person (I feel like you’re not hearing what I’m saying).

 “Even if you and your partner are getting along fine, a big change can shake up the dynamic of your relationship,” McManus says.
 “And different coping styles are going to create friction.”